Website maintenance took place on Thursday 30 April 2026. If you experience any issues, please contact us.

 If a problem with a product poses a serious risk to public health and safety, or when the end users cannot be traced, we publish a statement on our website and social media to inform the public.

-You can see our latest statements for significant actions at the bottom of this page, or search our Database of Recalls, Product alerts and Product Corrections (DRAC) for all published market actions.
+You can see our latest statements for significant market actions here, or search our Database of Recalls, Product alerts and Product Corrections (DRAC) for all published market actions.